Modern Slavery and Human Trafficking Lawyers

 Whatever your situation, our expert criminal defence solicitors have the specialist knowledge and experience handling these complex charges to ensure you have the best possible defence for every stage of proceedings.

-For a free initial consultation, urgent specialist advice, immediate representation or to speak to us confidentially about an arrest or charges related to the Modern Slavery Act 2015, please do not hesitate to get in touch.
+If you are due to attend the police station, need urgent specialist advice, immediate representation or wish to speak to us confidentially about an arrest or charges related to the Modern Slavery Act 2015, please do not hesitate to get in touch.

-You can contact our dedicated criminal defence lawyers in London, Birmingham, and Manchester by telephone on:
+You can contact our dedicated modern slavery and trafficking solicitors in London, Birmingham, and Manchester by telephone on:

 Or email: solicitors@jdspicer.co.uk